 - Whom you are sending the email workflow

 - The bounce rate of your emails

 - The number of complaints about your emails

 All these factors determine your reputation with your ISPs and affect whether your emails will be delivered to the recipient’s inbox or spam folder if it is delivered at all.

 48. Dealing with Separate Tab for Promotional Emails:

 The unique feature of this new tab is that this tab is only visible in the browser view.
-It is not visible in the mobile devices like smartphones, tablets, and mobiles.
-Moreover, if a person is checking his or her promotional tab, that means they are genuinely interested in special offers and marketing messages and are more receptive to such emails.
+It is not visible in mobile devices such as smartphones, tablets, and mobiles.
+Moreover, if a person is checking his or her promotional tab, that means they are genuinely interested in special offers and B2B marketing messages and are more receptive to such emails.

 Get going with your Email Automation Campaign Now

 Now you know where you were going wrong.
 So buckle up now. summary is test your email templates, content, subject line, and element placement before you send your emails.
 Organise your email lists and set of behaviour-based triggers for a seamless email campaign.
 Track your emails and lead nurturing to understanding where your leads are dropping off.
 Yes, it’s a lot of work but will pay off for you.
 Also, a tip: Resort to multi-channel marketing to keep your leads engaged, aware and looking forward to your next email campaign.

 Start your 1st Email Campaign with Aritic PinPoint!